rwreynolds/Heart-Portal-Main/Nutrition-Database/API_SETUP.md

    - You'll receive your API key immediately via email

 3. **Configure Your API Key:**
-   - Open the `.env` file in the API-manager folder
+   - Open the `.env` file in the Nutrition-Database folder
    - Replace `your_actual_usda_api_key_here` with your actual API key
    - Save the file